supa2/Automaton/Make-a-machine-tutorial.md

 The Blink subclass needs a new constructor that sets the class_label and calls the parent class' constructor , you want to be able to pass it two arguments, the pin that the led is connected to and the blinkrate in milliseconds.
 You also need the state table that will contain the Led class's possible states, say LED_ON and LED_OFF.

 You need a pin variable to hold the number of the pin the Led object is attached to and when you're at it you can set the pinmode to OUTPUT here.
-We'll also be needing a millisecond timer, so we declare that as well.
-We'll aslo need an *EVENTS* enum which for now we fill with just the *ELSE* pseudo-event which must always be the last of the EVENTS.
+You'll be needing a millisecond timer, so we declare that as well.
+We'll also need an *EVENTS* enum which for now we fill with just the *ELSE* pseudo-event which must always be the last of the EVENTS.

 ```c++
 class Blink : public Machine {